man-group/arctic/docs/tickstore.md

 As the name suggests, tickstore is used for storing stream of ticks from financial exchanges.
 For example, this could be the bid/offers to an exchange.

-It's designed for read heavy loads and realtime, continous ticks of data and you are expected to do the batching on your side, generally done with a message queue like kafka / redis queue etc.
+It's designed for read heavy loads and realtime, continuous ticks of data and you are expected to do the batching on your side, generally done with a message queue like kafka / redis queue etc.

 ## Reading and Writing data with Tickstore

 Sample tick:

 ```python
     sample_ticks = [